-- 9.1 The Panel has determined that a daily or half daily fee is appropriate remuneration for the important role undertaken by co-opted members of authorities with voting rights. - 9.2 The number of days in any one year for which co-opted members may be paid varies and reflects the specific work discharged by the relevant committee.
-This context for payment therefore differs from that for elected members of principal councils which provides a monthly payment.
-Many elected members of principal councils report that they rely on this as part of a core income without which they would be unable to continue in the role. - 9.3 In dialogue with the Panel, co-opted members acknowledge the importance of fees they receive but do not identify these payments as an income for living upon which they depend.
-Panel determinations in relation to co-opted member fees occur in this context and any uplifts are therefore not comparable with the changes to salaries of elected members. - 9.4 Recognising the important role that co-opted members discharge, payment must be made for travel and preparation time; committee and other types of meetings as well as other activities, including training, as set out in Determinations 38 to 41. - 9.5 The determinations are set out below.
+- 9.1 The Panel has determined that a daily or half daily fee is appropriate remuneration for the important role undertaken by co-opted members of authorities with voting rights.
+This payment therefore differs from that for elected members of principal councils. - 9.2 Principal councils, NPAs and FRAs can decide on the maximum number of days in any one year for which co-opted members may be paid.
+The number of days in any one year may vary to reflect the specific work discharged by each relevant committee. - 9.3 Recognising the important role that co-opted members discharge, payment must be made for travel and preparation time; committee and other types of meetings as well as other activities, including training, as set out in Determinations 38 to 41. - 9.4 The determinations are set out below.
 Principal councils, NPAs and FRAs must tell co-opted members the name of the appropriate officer who will provide them with the information required for their claims; and make the appropriate officer aware of the range of payments that should be made.